 Once completed, this new location will serve as the new home of the Sully Senior Center (currently operating in leased space in Chantilly), as well as provide a broader array of services, programs and activities for individuals of all ages and abilities.

-The project is currently entering the initial design stage and is scheduled for completion by spring 2022.
+The project is currently entering the initial design stage and is scheduled for completion by summer 2022.

 Estimated Project Timeline